-- Ask your primary care provider or specialist what clinical trials are available for you. - Search reliable websites for information about existing clinical trials or drugs currently in development that may soon be recruiting for clinical trial participants. - Enlist your doctor to help you sift through all the information and review the pros and cons. - Take a friend or family member with you when you meet the medical staff to discuss the study.
+- · Ask your primary care provider or specialist what clinical trials are available for you. - Search reliable websites for information about existing clinical trials. - Enlist your doctor to help you sift through all the information and review the pros and cons. - Take a friend or family member with you when you meet the medical staff to discuss the study.